Article réservé aux membres

 Chart of a merged 3-bet range in poker.

-A 4-bet is a raise made after a 3-bet, often indicating an extremely strong hand.
+A 4 bet is a raise made after a 3 bet, often indicating a very strong hand.

-Often underutilized by beginner players, the 3-bet is a very effective action for several reasons:
+The 3bet is underutilized by beginners, but it’s a very effective weapon for several reasons:

-• Maximizing the value of strong hands: The 3-bet increases the pot size pre-flop with strong hands, allowing you to win larger pots when you have a dominant hand.
+• Maximizing value from strong hands: The 3bet increases the preflop pot with strong hands, allowing you to win larger pots when you have a dominant hand.

-• Isolate opponents: By reducing the number of players in the hand, you simplify the possible post-flop scenarios and increase the probability of controlling the hand until the end.
-Do not underestimate the difficulty of playing multi-way pots!
+• Isolating opponents: By reducing the number of players in the hand, you simplify the possible post-flop scenarios and increase the likelihood of controlling the hand to the end.
+Don’t underestimate the difficulty of playing multi-way pots!

-• Exploiting fold equity: By putting pressure on opponents with a 3-bet, you encourage them to fold pre-flop, allowing you to sometimes win the pot with weaker hands or at least prevent your opponents from improving their hands on the flop, turn, and river.
+• Exploiting fold equity: By putting pressure on opponents with a 3 bet, you encourage them to fold pre-flop, allowing you to win the pot sometimes with weaker hands, or at least prevent your opponents from hitting better hands on the flop, turn, and river.

-• Take the initiative: A 3-bet gives you the psychological and strategic advantage of initiative, making it more difficult for opponents to play optimally post-flop, especially since the strategy in 3bet pots is generally not well mastered.
+• Taking the initiative: A 3 bet gives you the psychological and strategic advantage of initiative, making it harder for opponents to play optimally post-flop, especially since strategy in 3 bet pots is generally not well mastered.

 Position:

-• Conversely, in early position or out of position (like in the small blind), it is advisable to tighten your range to focus on the best hands to avoid difficult situations without the initiative.
+• In early position or out of position (like in the small blind), reduce your 3bet range to play only your best hands and avoid complex situations without initiative.

 Stack size: